tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Note that each successful Extended Key Update invalidates all previous SSLKEYLOGFILE secrets including past iterations of `CLIENT_TRAFFIC_SECRET_` and `SERVER_TRAFFIC_SECRET_`.

+# Exporter

+Protocols like DTLS-SRTP and DTLS-over-SCTP utilize TLS or DTLS for key establishment but repurpose some of the keying material for their own purpose.
+These protocols use the TLS exporter defined in Section 7.5 of {{I-D.ietf-tls-rfc8446bis}}.

+Once the Extended Key Update mechanism is complete, such protocols would need to use the newly derived key to generate Exported Keying Material (EKM) to protect packets.
+The "sk" derived in the
+{{key_update}} will be used as the "Secret" in the exporter function, defined in Section 7.5 of {{I-D.ietf-tls-rfc8446bis}}, to generate EKM, ensuring that the exported keying material is aligned with the updated security context.

 #  Security Considerations

 This entire document is about security.